What will life be like in the future?

 Many people today believe that we are living in a time in which time itself feels as though it’s speeding up.

 It’s also a time in which we might be able to dramatically increase the average lifespan and health-span beyond what was previously thought possible.

 Though predicting the future is not an exact science, there are particular people who are highly skilled at making educated guesses.
 I met recently with Dan Finfer of Post Human Era to discuss the technological side of longevity.

 “At the dawn of life on this planet, evolutionary changes happened slowly.
 We’re talkin’ billions of years,” says Finfer.

 Finfer explained to me that one microbe took billions of years to evolve the DNA necessary to replicate itself from simple amino acids.
 But that first copying mechanism, DNA, allowed information to be transmitted that much faster.

-Speaking personally, I’m hopeful that our future includes an increased reverence for our physical environment and that as a world we’re able to find solutions to protect and nurture the natural beauty of earth.
+Speaking personally, I’m hopeful that our future includes an increased reverence for our physical environment and that as a planet we will find solutions to protect and nurture the natural beauty of the earth.